And165KMT/PythonFlows/README.md

 License:
 - This repository is released under FlowPython Community Edition License (FP-CEL).
 Individuals are free to use; companies must contact us for commercial use or for more than one sheet.
 See LICENSE.md.

+## Feature flags and licensing

+The Jupyter kernel capability can be disabled for non-paid editions.

+- Disable explicitly:
+	- PowerShell: `$env:PYFLOWS_DISABLE_KERNEL = "1"`
+- Enable explicitly (overrides disable):
+	- PowerShell: `$env:PYFLOWS_ENABLE_KERNEL = "1"`
+- License-gated (stub): set a license key plus optional allow flag in development:
+	- `$env:PYFLOWS_LICENSE_KEY = "<your-license-key>"`
+	- `$env:PYFLOWS_LICENSE_ALLOW = "1"`  # dev/test only, accepts any key

+When disabled, `/run`, `/api/variables`, `/restart`, and `/ws` return 403 or an empty payload. `/health` returns `{ kernel: "disabled" }`.

+## Use a remote kernel via Azure (Jupyter Enterprise Gateway)

+You can run all code on a remote Jupyter Enterprise Gateway (e.g., deployed to Azure AKS/Container Apps) by setting environment variables before starting the backend.

+- Prerequisites:
+	- A reachable Enterprise Gateway endpoint (HTTPS recommended) that allows WebSocket upgrades.
+	- An auth token if the gateway requires it.

+- Environment variables (Windows PowerShell):
+	- `$env:JUPYTER_GATEWAY_URL = "https://<your-gateway-host>/gateway"`
+	- `$env:JUPYTER_GATEWAY_AUTH_TOKEN = "<optional-token>"`

+- Start the backend after setting the variables.
+On startup you should see a log like:
+	- `[Kernel] Using Jupyter Gateway: https://<your-gateway-host>/gateway`

+Notes and tips:
+- Networking: The backend server must be able to reach the gateway over HTTPS and upgrade to WebSockets (for IOPub, etc.).
+Ensure your Azure Ingress/Load Balancer permits `Upgrade: websocket`.
+- CORS: Not required for the gateway itself, since the backend connects server-to-server.
+CORS for the frontend is already enabled on this FastAPI app.
+- Dependencies: `jupyter_client>=8` is included and supports the gateway client.
+No extra package is needed for the client-side integration.
+- Fallback: If the gateway module isn't available at runtime or the URL is not set, the app automatically falls back to a local kernel.

 ## Quick Guide (New Features)

 - Variable template embedding